I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 You need to be particular about your requirements and make sure you relay that to your supplier.
 You need to be clear about the quality of parts you want to use.

-I go into this in more detail in my article “What Equipment do I Need to Start a Brewery?”
+I go into this in more detail in my article “What Equipment do I Need to Start a Brewery?” if you’re looking to put your equipment list together.

 4. How Do I Know I Will Get What I Asked For? – Check the Equipment